cpuguy83/blog/_posts/2017-10-14-containerd-deep-dive-intro.md

 ```

 Work is [on-going](https://github.com/moby/moby/pull/34895) to move Docker to
-containerD 1.0, likely with a slow move to have Docker use more and more of
+containerd 1.0, likely with a slow move to have Docker use more and more of
-containerD's services.
+containerd's services.
-You can also try out containerD with Kubernetes with
+You can also try out containerd with Kubernetes with
 [cri-containerd](https://github.com/kubernetes-incubator/cri-containerd/releases).
 If you've tried out [linuxkit](https://github.com/linuxkit/linuxkit) you've
-already used the new containerD!
+already used the new containerd!

-*Note*: containerD 1.0 is currently in the beta stage, check out the
+*Note*: containerd 1.0 is currently in the beta stage, check out the
 [releases](https://github.com/containerd/containerd/releases) page to track its
 progress.

 There's much more detail to go into here, so look forward to more posts about
-containerD.
+containerd.